 Drama – Comedy/ 17 Characters, 7 Men, 4 Women, 6 Either/Or/ Full Length, Two Acts

-Synopsis: The story of Anton Chekhov seen from the perspective of the two women in his life, actress Olga Knipper, his mistress and later wife and his devoted sister Masha.
-They struggled, sometimes bitterly, for his love during his lifetime and after his death, for their part in perpetuating his memory.
+Synopsis: The story of Anton Chekhov as seen from the perspective of the two women in his life: Actress Olga Knipper, his mistress and later wife, and his devoted sister Masha.
+They struggled, sometimes bitterly, for his love during his lifetime and, after his death, for their part in perpetuating his memory.

 Performance rights must be secured before production

-Hello, Last Page of My Life! was first performed in October 2003, at La Mama in Carlton, Australia.
+Hello, Last Page of My Life! was first performed at La Mama, Carlton, Australia in October, 2003.